Heartbreaking video of disabled dog unable to go for walks after his 'wheelchair' was stolen from outside his home

-Fundraiser for disabled dog after wheelchair taken from outside his Dunstable home
+Fundraiser for disabled dog after wheelchair taken from outside his Houghton Regis home

 He has to drag his legs when walking